medialab/xan/docs/cookbook/dataviz.md

 This document is a showcase & guide to data visualization in the terminal using the [`xan`](https://github.com/medialab/xan) command line tool.

 This aspect of the tool is often overlooked because `xan` is first and foremost a very performant tabular data processing utility, but it can also render a large variety of typical data visualizations directly in your terminal.
-This ultimately means you never have to leave it to explore the data you mangle.
+This ultimately means you never have to leave the terminal to explore the data you mangle.

 I say "comfort" and I mean it ;). `xan` will have processed and rendered your data in the terminal long before you are able to spin up your Jupyter instance and import `pandas` & `matplotlib`.
 No cruft.
 No distraction.
-Just raw insights, like it's still 1970 and all you have is ASCII art, but with (true) ✨colors✨ and Unicode ([braille](https://en.wikipedia.org/wiki/Braille_ASCII) characters are a godsend).
+Just raw insights, like it's still 1970 and all you have is ASCII art, now with (true) ✨colors✨ and Unicode support ([braille](https://en.wikipedia.org/wiki/Braille_ASCII) characters are a godsend).

 ## Fancy Table of Contents